Thursday, November 13, 2025

 Register to Sponsor and Attend Here

+This event brings together professionals and experts in the field to discuss the latest developments and best practices in environmental protection.
 This year’s workshop features a series of presentations that will delve into case studies, innovative methodologies, and emerging challenges facing our industry today.

 Attendees will gain valuable insights into soil and groundwater pre-characterization, PFAS emission source identification, and strategies for flood resilience, all tailored to address both local and regional concerns.